RequestNetwork/requestNetwork/packages/payment-detection/README.md

 ## Subgraph-based payment retrievers

-For TheGraph-based information retrieval, we implement a generic method `getTheGraphClient()` in `./src/thegraph/index.ts`, based on the queries in `/src/thegraph/queries` and automated types.
+For TheGraph-based information retrieval, a client can be retrieved using `getTheGraphClient()` in `./src/thegraph/index.ts`.
+It provides a strongly typed interface, generated based on the queries in `/src/thegraph/queries`.

 The automated type generation is configured within files `./codegen.yml` (for EVM chains) and `./codegen-near.yml` (for Near) and output in `./src/thegraph/generated`.
 It depends on the deployed subgraphes schema and on the queries.